lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/math_libraries.md

 ### Linking

-For linker flag combinations, we highly recommand the [MKL Link Line Advisor](http://software.intel.com/en-us/articles/intel-mkl-link-line-advisor/) (please make sure that JavaScript is enabled for this page).
+For linker flag combinations, we highly recommend the [MKL Link Line Advisor](http://software.intel.com/en-us/articles/intel-mkl-link-line-advisor/) (please make sure that JavaScript is enabled for this page).